-Oxygen deprivation is not only a principal cause of birth injuries such as cerebral palsy, but it can also be fatal to an infant, especially one that is still in the mother’s womb.
+Oxygen deprivation is not only a principal cause of birth injuries like cerebral palsy, but it can also be fatal to an infant.
+This is especially dangerous for an infant that is still in the mother’s womb.
 Doctors and nurses in the delivery room need to be alert for any sign that the baby is not getting enough oxygen.
-Hypoxia deaths are often caused by the stresses of labor, an umbilical cord wrapped around the infant’s neck, or problems with the placenta.
+Hypoxia deaths are often caused by the stress of labor, an umbilical cord wrapped around the infant’s neck or problems with the placenta.

 In some instances, an infant can become lodged in the mother’s pelvic area, leading to oxygen deprivation.
-Doctors must act quickly, yet unfortunately, excessive and forceful pulling when trying to get the baby out may lead to other birth injuries.
+Doctors must act quickly.
+Unfortunately, excessive or rushed pulling when trying to get the baby out may lead to other birth injuries.

 Reduced Blood Flow

-Babies need a proper amount of blood flow in order for their brains and other vital organs to receive oxygen and life-sustaining substances.
-If the amount of blood an infant gets during labor is restricted for a long time or stops altogether, the brain, heart, and other organs can’t function and close down.
+Babies need a proper amount of blood flow in order for the brain and other vital organs to receive oxygen and life-sustaining nutrients.
+If the amount of blood an infant gets during labor is restricted for a long time or stops altogether, the brain, heart and other organs can’t function and will shut down.

 Traumatic Injuries During Delivery

-Traumatic injuries often cause infant wrong deaths, especially during a difficult delivery.
-Stress due to unexpected developments in a long labor, such as infant distress while the baby is still in the birth canal, can catch a doctor off guard.
+Traumatic injuries can cause infant wrong deaths, especially during a difficult delivery.
+Stress due to unexpected developments in a prolonged labor, such as infant distress while the baby is still in the birth canal, can catch a doctor off guard.
 In an emergency situation, a physician may act negligently.
-An inexperienced or nervous obstetrician can make poor decisions.
-For a example, a negligent physician can fatally injure a baby with a forceps or vacuum extractor.
-In cases where the attending physician reacts hastily during an unexpectedly difficult delivery, deep lacerations or trauma to the skull can be serious enough to kill a baby.
+An inexperienced or nervous obstetrician can make poor decisions resulting in birth trauma.

 Examples of Infant Wrongful Death Cases

-Infant wrongful death can occur before birth, during labor, and even after a baby is born.
-In many instances these deaths can be avoided, but they occur as a result of medical negligence and poor management decisions by a hospital.
+Infant wrongful death can occur before birth, during labor and even after a baby is born.
+In many instances these deaths can be avoided but they occur as a result of medical negligence and poor decisions by healthcare providers and/or the hospital.
 In addition, a seemingly minor clerical mistake by a pharmacist or a medical equipment operator error can have deadly consequences.

-In July of 2014, a Pennsylvania couple sued a doctor, several hospitals, a transfusion institute, and a blood bank for the death of their two-month-old son.
+In July 2014, a Pennsylvania couple sued a doctor, several hospitals, a transfusion institute and a blood bank for the death of their two-month-old son.
 Per the Pittsburgh Trib, Christopher and Cassi Lang of Fayette County blame their son Xander’s death partly on a tainted blood transfusion.
-In their lawsuit, the Langs allege that Xander was given a blood transfusion which contained Cytomegalovirus while he was in Magee-Womens Hospital’s neonatal intensive care unit.
+In their lawsuit, the Langs allege that Xander was given a blood transfusion which contained Cytomegalovirus while he was in Magee-Womens Hospital’s neonatal intensive care unit (NICU).
 Though it is usually harmless, Cytomegalovirus can trigger complications in newborns.

-Xander was in Magee’s NICU after being born prematurely in August of 2012.
+Xander was in Magee’s NICU after being born prematurely in August 2012.
 He received a transfusion of blood from the Institute for Transfusion Medicine, Magee-Womens’ blood bank.
-In their complaint, the Langs allege that the blood was not screened, tested, or treated for Cytomegalovirus.
-“Due to the (virus), Xander Lang’s medical condition deteriorated, ultimately causing and/or contributing to his death on October 30, 2012,” the Langs’ complaint stated.
+In their complaint, the Langs allege that the blood was not screened, tested or treated for Cytomegalovirus.

 The Langs also sued Uniontown Hospital and Dr. Febenido Pascua for failing to provide proper testing and care to Cassi Lang during her pregnancy.
 According to the suit, she was admitted to the Uniontown emergency room at least three times for high blood pressure and other problems.
 In one instance, her blood pressure was 190 over 120.